Laser-enhanced quantum sensing boosts sensitivity and dynamic range: Abstract

 \section{Abstract}

-\bfseries\boldmath Magnetometers based on nitrogen-vacancy (NV) centers in diamond have emerged as the most important solid-state quantum sensors.
-However, ensembles are limited in optical contrast to typically a few percent and high-sensitivity vari\-ants usually possess only a few µT dynamic range.
+{Magnetometers based on nitrogen-vacancy (NV) centers in diamond have emerged as the most important solid-state quantum sensors.
+However, ensembles are limited in optical contrast to typically a few percent and high-sensitivity variants usually possess only a few $\mathrm{\upmu}$T dynamic range.
 Here, we demonstrate a laser threshold magnetometry-based NV system that avoids these limitations.
-By integrating the NV centers into a laser cavity and showing magnetic-field-dependent shifts of the laser threshold, we observe 100\,\% contrast with strong output \mbox{signals} up to 50\,mW.
-The resulting system exhibits a dynamic range of $\mathbf{\pm}$280\,µT with a photon-shot-noise-limited sensitivity of 670\,fT/$\sqrt{\mathrm{Hz}}$, which we demonstrate to improve super-linearly with contrast.
-The ratio of these sensing-relevant param\-eters, that can be traded at the cost of each other, marks an improvement factor of 780 over typical fluorescence-based readout and vapor cell sensors.
-Such performance improvements open the door to new generations of sensors for applications including magnetoencephalography, magnetic navigation, and magnetic anomaly detection.
+By integrating the NV centers into a laser cavity and showing magnetic-field-dependent shifts of the laser threshold, we observe 100\,\% optical contrast, i.\,e., we are able to entirely switch off the laser system with the NV centers magnetic resonance.
+At the same time we achieve strong output signals up to 50\,mW.
+The system exhibits a photon-shot-noise-limited (PSNL) sensitivity of $<$400\,fT/$\sqrt{\textrm{Hz}}$ for all vector components, which we demonstrate to improve super-linearly with contrast.
+The ratio of the sensing-relevant parameters PSNL sensitivity and dynamic range, that can be traded at the cost of each other, marks an improvement factor of up to 590 over typical fluorescence-based readout and vapor cell sensors while also adding vector magnetometry capabilities.
+Such performance improvements provide a perspective for a highly sensitive magnetometer, which could be operated outside a magnetically-shielded room.
+This could bring a new generation of sensors for applications including magnetoencephalography, magnetic navigation, and magnetic anomaly detection.}

-Accurate measurements of magnetic fields are vital across a very wide range of fields.
-In the health sector, magnetometry is used to monitor brain \cite{boto_meg, brookes_meg, aslam_meg}, heart \cite{maentynen_mcg, morales_mcg} or other muscle signals \cite{greco_opm, yun_opm}.
-Magnetometry is also being explored for improved brain-computer interfaces \cite{mellinger_bci, bu_bci}.
-In the mining sector, magnetometry is vital in resource exploration \cite{schmidt_mining, collar_mining}.
-Magnetometry is used in navigation for attitude determination \cite{psiaki_navigation, searcy_navigation}, and increasingly as an aid to navigation in GNSS-denied (global navigation satellite system) environments \cite{afzal_navigation, shockley_navigation, wang_navigation}.
-In addition, magnetometry is being used for the monitoring of electric vehicles and in novel battery technology \cite{hatano_battery, kajiyama_battery}.